Families and Children Expert Panel project

 - providing implementation support and training for organisations in the use of evidence-based programs and practice;

-- supporting the development of outcome measures that organisations can use to measure the extent to which they have helped their clients;
+- supporting the development of outcome measures that organisations can use to evaluate the extent to which they have helped their clients;

 - providing training and support in the development and evaluation of outcome measures;